Green Burial Initiative

 Whether you are here for your own legacy planning, that of a family member or loved one, or simply to better understand green burial, please feel welcomed to explore our information and contact us with any questions you may have.

-As recent as the 1800s, green burial was arguably the only type of burial one could expect to participate in.
+As recent as the 1800s, green burial was arguably the only burial type one could expect to participate in.
 Traditional North American families cared for their deceased by preparing, dressing, and displaying their loved ones in their own homes.

-The funeral industry, as we know it to be now, began to develop with the American Civil War, where large numbers of soldiers died away from home and new methods of shipping bodies over long distances became necessary.
-This need inspired the development of modern-day embalming, a way of preserving a deceased body for transport across the country.
+As we know it to be now, the funeral industry began to develop with the American Civil War.
+Large numbers of soldiers died away from home, and new methods of shipping bodies over long distances became necessary.
+This need inspired the development of modern-day embalming to preserve a deceased body for transport across the country.

 Simultaneously, a shift in space use was occurring.
 Family burials on privately-owned land began to lose favour and be replaced by park-like cemeteries.
 The civil war also led to the development of the first military cemeteries in the United States.
-As the funeral process became consolidated, so too did the roles and definitions of the industry, shaping it into the consumerist process it so often is today.
+As the funeral process became consolidated, so too did the industry’s roles and definitions, shaping it into the consumerist process it so often is today.

 As with many large-scale industries, there is an associated environmental impact.
 It is estimated that, in a single year, enough embalming fluid is buried to fill eight Olympic-sized swimming pools.
 Additionally, enough reinforced concrete is used in caskets to build a two-lane highway between New York and Detroit, and more steel is used than was needed to build the Golden Gate Bridge.

 In 1996 the first green cemetery in the United States, Ramsey Creek, was opened.
 Providing ecologically-friendly burial options with the long-term goal of protecting one million acres of wilderness through their funerary work.